Chocolate Macarons Shells Recipe

 • Make French meringue.

-• Add dry ingredients into the meringue and mix until batter falls slowly off the spatula.
+• Add dry ingredients into the meringue and mix until the batter falls slowly off the spatula.

 • Transfer the batter into a pipping bag with round tip and pipe shells on silicone mat.